Power of Attorney for Property: What You Must Know

 Durable Power of Attorney

 A durable power of attorney (POA) is prepared to be in effect for a lifetime.
-In this kind, the agent of the POA retains the authority to make decisions even if the grantor becomes incapacitated or unfit to do so.
+In this kind of POA, the agent of the POA retains the authority to make decisions even if the grantor becomes incapacitated or unfit to do so.
 Typically, a durable POA persists until the grantor dies or decides to revoke the POA.

 Springing Power of Attorney